ARed99/content/project/TheHearthExperince/plan.md

 # products ( free )
 1. create wallpapers for pc and mobile ( this can help us to recognize which devices is the user uses).
-2. create the introduction video of the hearth book.
+2. create the introduction video.
 3. create astrology pdf

 # products ( paid )
-1. ebook explaining the hearth book.
+1. ebook.
-2. video content explaining the hearth book.
+2. video content.

 # pre steps
 1. buy domain (optional).